Coding-Newbies21/meetup-project/README.md

 ## Wishlist
-- Image
+- [X] Image
 - Like button
 - Event Category from a list of choices (mongoose enum)
-- Display username if logged in
+- [X] Display username if logged in

+Let's see, here is the link of our App https://meetmeup.herokuapp.com/